 Once you know what you want to talk to your audience about, and the tactics you’ll use to spread the message, it’s time to start organizing your ideas into a cohesive plan.

-5. Connect the Dots for a Holistic B2B Marketing Strategy
+5. Connect the Dots for an Integrated B2B Marketing Strategy

 At Element, we often break our clients’ integrated marketing programs down into four categories: Owned, Earned (Public Relations), Shared (Social Media), and Paid Media.
 These are viewed as separate practices, but as you can see below, the intent is for them to intersect.
-This connectivity creates a holistic strategy that produces better results because the separate efforts are focused on the same goals.
+This connectivity creates a holistic B2B marketing mix that produces better results because the separate efforts are focused on the same goals.

 Before you connect the dots of all the different marketing initiatives in your plan, you must get the people that touch every aspect of marketing in alignment.
 That includes your internal marketing team as well as the sales team, public relations, leadership, digital/IT staff, and your agency partners.
 If you’re doing recruitment marketing or working on the corporate culture, you may also need to involve human resources and management.
 Siloed marketing efforts are doomed to fall short of expectations, so get everyone on the same page.